UniMath/agda-unimath/src/ring-theory/right-ideals-rings.lagda.md

-# Right ideals in rings
+# Right ideals of rings

 ```agda
 module ring-theory.right-ideals-rings where